appacademy/pt-section-1-resources/01-week/1-day/notes.md

 - [Form Link](https://forms.gle/drgSTXvzLpBgwviD7)

-This program is challenging, long, and cab be highly frustrating at times.
+This program is challenging, long, and can be highly frustrating at times.
 Learning to code isn't a cakewalk.
 It's helpful to take note of your motivations and keep that at the forefront of your mind when the going gets tough.
 Really drill down and ask yourself, "Why do I want to be a software engineer?".